frederic-perez/AmE-dictionary/data/dictionary.md

 __ferreting out__ _v_
 __Ferris wheel__ _n_
 __ferrule__ _n_ (ferule) __1__ A metal ring or cap placed around a pole or shaft for reinforcement or to prevent splitting. __2__ A bushing used to secure a pipe joint.
+__fertigation__ _n_ /fuhr-ti-GAY-shuhn/ [:scroll: A blend of fertilizer + irrigation] The application of fertilizer by adding it to the water in an irrigation system.
 __fertile__ _adj_ :mega:
 __fervent__
 __fester<sup>1</sup>__ _n_ A small ulcer or sore containing pus.